 Which information to trust more and when to stop the process of data collection!

-That information could have been printed in the company financial or accounting reports, press releases of companies, websites of various organizations and associations, industry and segment reports, research reports by different associations, tabloid articles, research report by market research firms, and other such published literature.
+That information could have been printed in the company financial or accounting reports, press releases of companies, websites of various organizations and associations, industry and segment reports, research reports by different associations, tabloid articles, the research report by market research firms, and other such published literature.

 Though secondary research techniques seem to be quite unassuming, you need to be able to mine the World Wide Web resourcefully and optimally to get the best possible intelligence accessible out there.